joelparkerhenderson/github-special-files-and-paths/README.md

 - Help: <https://help.github.com/articles/setting-guidelines-for-repository-contributors/>
 - Awesome list: <https://github.com/mntnr/awesome-contributing>

 `CONTRIBUTING` is a file that explains how people should contribute, and that can help verify people are submitting well-formed pull requests and opening useful issues.
+GitHub links this file on page "New Issue" and the page "New Pull Request".
+This helps people understand how to contribute.

 ## SECURITY